forcedotcom/assessment-bot/docs/guides/UserGuide.md

 # Scenario

-Throughout this guide, we will work on creating solving a hypotetical scenario of building an assessment that can give an interpet speed recommendation for user looking to buy an internet package.
+Throughout this guide, we will work on creating solving a hypothetical scenario of building an assessment that can give an internet speed recommendation for user looking to buy an internet package.
 The following guide illustrates the decision tree that will be used for the assessment.

 ![UserGuide](/docs/images/userguide/decision-tree.png?raw=true)

 This assessment will start by greeting the user with a Message, then asking for consent to continue the assessment.
 If not consent is given, we will redirect to a No Consent message and fire a `No Consent` signal on entry to this message and then end the chat.
-If user consent is given, we willl start asking 3 questions about their device and usage situation.
+If user consent is given, we will start asking 3 questions about their device and usage situation.
 The first question will show a couple of options, if the `12 +` option is selected, we will fire a `High Device Volume` signal and continue to the next item.

 Next, we will ask a couple of True/False question to determine if the user does Streaming or Gaming and fire corresponding signals for each of these actions.
 Once we have collected the signals, we will move on to doing a few decision based on the collected signals.
 Based on the collected signals we will show an alert to the user indicating the recommended internet speed for their use case.